Sunday, March 31, 2019

 All these songs can be found on the compilation album Barrett Strong - The Complete Motown Collection.

-After I arranged this track list I discovered that there's a CD available as an import that recreates the Money and Other Big Hits album as well.
-Not sure if it's a bootleg or if it's licensed.
+After I arranged this track list, I discovered that there's a CD available as an import that recreates the Money and Other Big Hits album as well.
+I'm not sure if it's a bootleg or if it's licensed.
 It has the same songs, just in a different order.

-Strong would later return to Motown in the mid-1960s and go on to co-write a bunch of big hits with Norman Whitfield.
+Strong would later return to Motown in the mid-1960s and co-wrote several big hits with Norman Whitfield.